ffaakkhhrrii/write-up-ctf/picoCtf/n0s4n1ty 1/README.md

   <img width="909" height="156" alt="image" src="https://github.com/user-attachments/assets/b808b732-3669-4757-b8b8-5e8012d8aab4" />
 - so we execute `sudo cat /root/flag.txt` to show the flag
 <img width="1001" height="141" alt="image" src="https://github.com/user-attachments/assets/5ba63396-114b-4807-8be7-21a408bc8372" />

+## Conclusion
+This challenge demonstrates how a seemingly harmless feature like file upload can lead to full system compromise when security best practices are ignored.
+By exploiting an unrestricted file upload and a dangerously configured sudo privilege, we gained root access and retrieved the flag.
+It reinforces the importance of input validation, proper server configuration, and applying the principle of least privilege.
+This is a solid example of a real-world vulnerability chain—from RCE to full privilege escalation.